ibm-cloud-docs/app-configuration/ac-feature-flags.md

    - **Flag type** - specify the type of the feature flag.
 Supported type includes: Boolean, String, and Numeric.
 For more information about flag type and default values, see [Selecting feature flag type](#selecting-feature-flag-type).
    - **Default value** - specify the default value for the feature flag type selected.
 For more information about flag type and default values, see [Selecting feature flag type](#selecting-feature-flag-type).
    - Optionally, select a collection for applying a feature flag now.
 Otherwise, you need to add a collection before you toggle a feature flag.
 You can add the feature flag to one or more collections by selecting in the **Flag availability across collections** list.
    - **Feature rollout** - specify the `Rollout percentage` by using the slider.
-For more information about percentage rollout, see [Configure feature rollout percentage](#configure-rollout-percentage).
+For more information about manual rollout, see [Configure feature rollout percentage](#configure-rollout-percentage).
    - **Description** - add a description of the feature flag, which is optional.
    - Optionally, define **Tags** that help you to identify the feature flag.